opentracing-contrib/java-grpc/README.md

 ## Client Tracing

-A `ClientTracingInterceptor` also has default settings, which you can override by creating it using a `ClientTracingInterceptor.Builder`.
+A `TracingClientInterceptor` also has default settings, which you can override by creating it using a `TracingClientInterceptor.Builder`.

 - `withOperationName(String operationName)`: Define how the operation name is constructed for all spans created for this intercepted client.
 Default is the name of the RPC method.
 More details in the `Operation Name` section.
 - `withActiveSpanSource(ActiveSpanSource activeSpanSource)`: Define how to extract the current active span, if any.
 This is needed if you want your client to continue a trace instead of starting a new one.
 More details in the `Active Span Sources` section.